twalpole/apparition/README.md

 ### Filing a bug ###

-If you can provide specific steps to reproduce your problem, or have specific information that might help other help you track down the problem, then please file a bug on Github.
+If you can provide specific steps to reproduce your problem, or have specific information that might help track down the problem, then please file a bug on Github.

 Include as much information as possible.
 For example: